mattfenwick/Beagle/docs/syntaxtrees.md

 ## Abstract syntax tree ##

- - only has s-expressions composed of lists, numbers, symbols, and string
+ - only has ASTNodes whose types are:

+    - char

+    - number

+    - list

+    - application

+    - symbol